IonMetadataWorkingGroup/GNSS-Metadata-Standard/README.md

-The master branch has been frozen for the duration of the RFC ending Dec 30th 2017.
+The 'master' branch is frozen between major updates inlucind requests for comment, and opdated once or twice annually.

-If you wish to contribute code, please use the devel branch
+Ongoing development and latests updates are available on the 'deve' branch.
+If you wish to submit code or pull-requests, please use the 'deve' branch.
+Pull requests for 'master' will be rejected.

 This project uses CMake.
 To create a project for your IDE follow the steps below.